lxschwalb/Genny/README.md

 [octave] sets the octave of the notes.

 [prob] sets the probability of a note being played.
 When both buttons are on each note plays 100% of the time, and when both are off it is 0% and the current channel is essentially switched off.
-It sounds cool to have it inbetween, so only some, but not all, notes play.
+It sounds cool to have it in-between, so only some, but not all, notes play.

-[randomNote] enables random note mode.
-If enabled, instead of playing the beats in sequence, a random beat within the bar is chosen every time.
+If [randomNote] is enabled, instead of playing the beats in sequence, a random beat within the bar is chosen every time.
 This allows generative melodies.

 [midiPanic] sends the midi panic command.
 If a note is stuck, send this command to stop it.